jhobz/KH2-Lua-Library/docs/tutorials/01_creating_your_first_mod.md

     scripts may declare that they require a newer version of the library.
 If you need a higher version, simply increase the number in the `LIBRARY_VERSION` variable you defined at the top of the file.

-4. Optionally, require a PC version of the game
+4. Optionally, require a PC version of the game.

     ```lua
     RequirePCGameVersion()